 In the years after World War I, The Studio slowly espoused Impressionism, Futurism and Cubism, as it followed a middle-of-the-road path to maintain its high circulation.
 Then, early in World War II, its offices in London’s Leicester Square were bombed.
 Aficionados claimed that the Luftwaffe deliberately targeted Studio because of its cultural importance.
 While this claim was rather implausible, it is true that significant back stock and numerous old files and records were lost.
 These could have given historians today a clearer idea about the past circulation and distribution of the journal at home and overseas.

 In the post-war years, the then Editor, GS Whittet, worked hard to regain subscribers.
-The magazine was redesigned by David Pelham (well-known for his work for Penguin Books), and its title was changed to Studio International (incorporating The Studio) to reflect its increasing overseas influence.
+In 1964 the magazine was redesigned by David Pelham (well-known for his work for Penguin Books), and its title was changed to Studio International (incorporating The Studio) to reflect its increasing overseas influence.
 In 1968 Peter Townsend was appointed Editor, and Charles Harrison joined him as Assistant Editor.
 The publication won the vital overseas support of the British Council, and also of the Arts Council of Great Britain.

-When Richard Cork, art historian and art critic for The London Evening Standard, took over from Townsend in the mid-1970s, he transformed Studio International into a much-respected and truly contemporary art journal.
+When Richard Cork, art historian and art critic for The London Evening Standard, took over from Townsend in 1975, he transformed Studio International into a much-respected and truly contemporary art journal.
 Michael Spens, an award-winning architect, had served on the Arts Council of Great Britain for Scotland from 1978 before becoming Editor in 1980.

 In 2000 Studio International was one of the first art magazines to embrace the internet – the online journal now enjoys a worldwide readership with more than 200,000 readers a month and over 4.5 million page views a year.
 Once again, as it did in the 1890s, by harnessing contemporary technology before most of its rivals, Studio (International) continues its role as one of the world’s leading art journals.